 5 talking points ahead of this weekend’s Premier League action

-Liverpool’s seemingly inexorable march to a first league title in 30 years pitches them into battle with a resurgent Southampton this weekend as things hot up at the other end of the table.
+The first Premier League winter break will be split over two weekends, giving players, managers and fans some time to recharge their batteries for the run-in.

-A gap is starting to open up between the bottom six and the rest, and there is little margin for error with games running out fast.
+While most of Liverpool’s squad have used the opportunity to get away for some warm-weather relaxation, it will have been business as usual for the eight teams involved this weekend.

-Here, the PA news agency takes a look at the latest round of Premier League fixtures.
+Here, the PA news agency takes a look at some of the talking points across the latest round of Premier League fixtures.

 Advertising